 The first SNAG conference took place in St. Paul, MN in 1970, and approximately 100 people attended.
-Now we routinely enjoy 750 members at the annual conference, thirsty for the inspiration and regeneration they know we’ll deliver every year.
+Now we routinely enjoy hosting 750 members at the annual conference.

 SNAG has far exceeded its original vision.
 We have educated and energized a further two generations in the metals community.
-You know that SNAG’s commitment to the field has never waned and we promise you it never will.
-We will continue to evolve to remain vibrant.
+SNAG’s commitment to the field has never waned, and we continue to evolve to remain vibrant.